Haxxnet/Compose-Examples/examples/arr-suite/README.md

   - Used to bypass Cloudflare for prowlarr
   - You must add it at prowlarr as indexer with the tag `flaresolverr`
 - Qbittorrent
-  - Used as download client, preferably behind VPN (e.g. socks5)
+  - Used as download client; run behind gluetun vpn killswitch container
   - A temporary password for the `admin` user will be printed to the container log on startup.
 Change it immediately to a static one that does not change again.
-- [optional] Qbittorrent with OpenVPN killswitch
-  - Spawns an OpenVPN connection with iptables killswitch to hide your IP to safely download ISOs.
-  - Default user will be `admin` with the password `adminadmin`.
-Change it immediately to a static one that does not change again.
+- Gluetun
+  - Used for establishing an openvpn/wireguard killswitch vpn connection for qbittorrent
 - Emby / Jellyfin
   - Used to manage your media libraries and stream it from various devices